 Reasons to Oppose the Garage Project

-- Space devoted to parking is space that could be used instead for affordable housing.
-The current Garage-Library-Housing plan is for 300 parking spaces.
-According to a City consultant, garage space for two cars (including ramps) is equivalent to a two bedroom apartment.
+• Space devoted to parking is space that could be used instead for affordable housing.
+The current Garage-Library-Housing plan is for 240 parking spaces.
+According to a parking consultant, garage space for two cars (including ramps) is equivalent to a two bedroom apartment.

-- Patrick Siegman, when at Nelson\Nygaard, modeled future parking demand and concluded that a new garage was not needed.
-He is the consultant whose work the City staff misrepresented in presentations to the Downtown Commission and City Council.
-See my article An Honest Consultant
+• Patrick Siegman, when at Nelson\Nygaard, modeled future parking demand and concluded that a new garage was not needed.
+See the article An Honest Consultant

-- It is not accurate that future affordable housing projects need a new garage in order to avoid having to build parking on site.
+• It is not accurate that future affordable housing projects need a new garage in order to avoid having to build parking on site.
 There are approximately 1500 empty parking spaces in City garages overnight that can accommodate Downtown residents with a parking permit.
-We don’t need another 400 spaces.
+We don’t need to build more spaces that don’t pay for themselves.

 Other Reasons to Oppose the Garage: